-Now, it so happened that a few days earlier, Tony Messner and I had gone into the Colin ange to put a new route the NW ridge of Colin 2now known as Messner RidgeOn thfirst attempt, the weather was not good enough for such a difficult climb so we decided to climb a pointed peak with the smooth slab to the left of where we were.
-We without any difficulty, built a little cairn, smoked our pipes and home.
+Now, it so happened that a few days earlier, Tony Messner and I had gone into the Colin Range to put a new route up the NW ridge of Colin 2, now known as Messner Ridge.
+On that first attempt, the weather was not good enough for such a difficult climb so we decided to climb a pointed peak with the smooth slab to the left of where we were.
+We reached the summit without any difficulty, built a little cairn, smoked our pipes and returned home.

-When Mr. P. I thought this would be a great climb for him.
-I saidcross the valley...pointed peak...slab on the left...not sure it has been climbed yetlets find out anywayff we went the next day, up the south slab.
+When Mr. P. hired me, I thought this would be a great climb for him.
+I said something to the effect of, “Across the valley...pointed peak...slab on the left...not sure it has been climbed yet…let’s find out anyway.”
+Off we went the next day, up the south slab.
 Near the top, I had him stop a full rope length below the summit.
-I climbed to the knocked the cairn down the north side, levelled everything off and then hauled him upI congratulated him for the first accent and we built a cairn.
-I asked him what his wife’s name was and he said Hildegard and I said, “Okay we’ll call this Mount Hildegard.”
+I climbed to the peak, knocked the cairn down the north side of the mountain, levelled everything off and then hauled him up.
+I congratulated him for the first accent and we built a cairn to mark his success.
+I asked him what his wife’s name was and he said Hildegard and I said, “Okay, we’ll call this mountain Mount Hildegard.”
 I had a small blank book with me for use as a summit log.
-We wrote a little about the climb, signed our names and inserted the book into the cairn.
+We wrote a little blurb about the climb, signed our names and inserted the book into the cairn.
 Then I lowered him down the first rope length.
 I levelled everything off, pocketed the summit log and headed down the mountain with Mr. P.

 Well, it didn’t take very long before I got another call.
 There was this guy staying at Jasper Park Lodge.
 He had a great big belly, but said he was an experienced mountaineer.
-He wanted to climb Mount Edith Cavell or Mount Robson or something like th.
-I looked at his belly and well you are a mountaineer all rightyouv brought along your own overhangBut he was quite adamantHe had after all, climbed the Matterhorn years ago.
+He wanted to climb Mount Edith Cavell or Mount Robson or something like that.
+I looked at his belly and thought, well, you are a mountaineer all right—you’ve brought along your own overhang.
+But he was quite adamant.
+He had after all, climbed the Matterhorn—twenty years ago.
 So I told him about the pointy peak across the valley.
-I said, “Well I know of one there the Colin ange and I am quite sure it a first accentLet’s find out anyway.”
+I said, “Well, I know of one mountain there in the Colin Range and I am quite sure it would be a first accent.
+Let’s find out anyway.”

 So off we went.
 At the summit I congratulated him.
 “What’s your wife’s name?”
 I asked.
 Gertrude.
-Okay, I hereby name this mountain Mount Gertrude.”
+“Okay, I hereby name this mountain Mount Gertrude.”
 We built a cairn, started a new book and took pictures.
 Then he headed down, I grabbed the book, pushed the cairn down the north side and followed him.

-A few weeks later, another oneWe made it to the summit and I congratulated him and we named the mountain after his wife.
+A few weeks later, there came another one.
+We made it to the summit and I congratulated him and we named the mountain after his wife.

 Now, Tony Messner had a habit of chewing prune stones.
 He must have been chewing one earlier in the summer when we climbed the mountain, because suddenly this guy notices a prune stone lying between the rocks.
 He picks it up, looks at me quite annoyed and says, “Somebody has been up here already.
 This isn’t a first ascent!”